AI in Project Management: Features Guide.

 Instead of manually creating tasks after a meeting, AI can extract action items and turn them into tasks with assignees, due dates, and descriptions.

-What it does: You paste in meeting notes, a Slack thread, or an email, and AI creates structured tasks from it.
+What it does: You paste in meeting notes, a Slack thread, or an email chain, and AI creates structured tasks from it.

 How to use it: